North Road Academy

 - Physical, Sensory.

-There may be a variety of reasons for a child’s inability to progress, some of which we may need help from other professional agencies to deal with; it is our role as teachers to manage issues which present themselves to us in the classroom.
+There may be a variety of reasons for a child’s inability to progress, some of which we may need help from other professional agencies to deal with; it is our role as teachers to manage issues that present themselves to us in the classroom.
 Knowledge of a child’s background is imperative to ensure that we see the whole picture and this must be taken into account when identifying their primary need.

 Communication and interaction - difficulty in communicating with others, including children with Autistic Spectrum Disorder (ASD) and Asperger’s Syndrome, who may have difficulties with social interaction, language, communication and imagination.